JiayuLi-997/SiTunes_dataset/Experiments/Psychological_satisfaction_prediction/README.md

 For dataset split, we follow the second and third settings in Section ``SiTunes\Experiments\Situational_recommendation`` for situational music recommendation to evaluate the offline and online performance on the emotion prediction task, respectively.
 In each setting, we repeat the experiments 10 times and report the average results on the test set.
 The first setting in Section ``SiTunes\Experiments\Situational_recommendation`` is unavailable for this task because users' emotions ahead of music listening are unavailable in Stage 1.

 We adopt accuracy (Acc.), Macro F1 score, Macro Average Precision score (Macro AP), and Micro Average Precision score (Micro AP) as evaluation metrics.
-We implemented all models with the Scikit-learn toolkit, and tuned the hyper-parameters to find results with the highest accuracy on the validation set.
+We implemented all models with the Scikit-learn toolkit [1], and tuned the hyper-parameters to find results with the highest accuracy on the validation set.

 Results for the psychological satisfaction prediction task, i.e., mood~(valence) change classification of all three situation combinations in two settings.
 The relative t-test is conducted between adjacent situations of the same model, i.e., Obj. vs. Sub. and Sub. vs. Obj.+Sub. \*/*\* indicates p-value<0.05/0.01, and the best results are shown in **bold**.